kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 Calculating the owner ID is useful for the cases in which the consumer and owner types match.
 For example, if a consumer of type application updates an api definition, calculating the owner ID of the api definition and comparing it to the consumer application ID would determine whether this request should be allowed to proceed or not.
 However, more complicated use cases, where the consumer and the owner types differ, require different approach and solution.

-Determining the owner ID during queries and mutations was researched by analysing each query and mutation.
+Determining the owner ID during queries and mutations was researched by analyzing each query and mutation.
 Only the results of this research are provided in this document, and are grouped in sub-sections by the type of the owner:

 #### Owner Type: Application

 Queries and mutations which owner is an application are grouped in 8 categories, depending on the input provided to the query or mutation.
-In each category a different piece of code must be executed to determine the owner ID.
+In each category a different piece of code must be carried out to determine the owner ID.

 1. Queries and mutations that provide the owner ID as part of the client input (for example: `getApplication`, `updateApplication`, `addPackage`, etc).
 For these, the owner ID can be determined from the GraphQL arguments list.
 2. Queries and mutations that provide a `packageID` as part of the client input (for example: `updatePackage`, `deletePackage`, `addDocumentToPackage`, etc).
 For these, the owner ID can be determined by fetching the actual package with ID equal to the `packageID` from the GraphQL arguments list and getting its `applicationID`.